 - 32GB, 128GB storage

-The new Apple iPad’s real leap compared to the previous model is the processor.
+The Apple iPad’s real leap compared to the previous model is the processor.
 It jumps several generations to the A12 Bionic chip, which modernizes the tablet and ensures it will run smoothly for years.
 According to Apple, the A12 delivers a 40% boost in CPU performance and a 200% jump in graphics rendering in the 2020 iPad.
+Apple recently added the A12 Bionic to its Apple TV 4K (2021), which gave it a solid boost in performance.

 See more: What is the Apple A14 Bionic?